-Where do data silos come from?
+Why do data silos occur?

 Each department exists to support a common goal.
 While departments operate separately, they are also interdependent.
-At least some of the data that the finance department creates and manages, for example, is relevant for analysis by administration and other departments.
+At least some of the internal data that the finance department creates and manages, for example, is relevant for analysis by administration and other departments.

 Competition, the need to cut costs, and the desire to seize opportunities are driving organizations to do more with their data.
 Access to enterprise-wide information is necessary to maximize operational efficiencies and discover new opportunities.

-Data silos limit the view of data
+1. Data silos limit the view of data

-Data silos threaten data integrity
+2. Data silos threaten data integrity

 When data is siloed, the same information is often stored in different databases, leading to inconsistencies between departmental data.
 As data ages, it can become less accurate, and therefore, less useful.
-For example, if data on the same patient is stored in different systems, this data can become out of sync over time.
+For example, if medical data on the same patient is stored in different systems, this data can become out of sync over time.

-Data silos waste resources
+3. Data silos waste resources

 When the same information is stored in different places, and when users download data into their personal or group storage, resources suffer.
 Streamlining data into one source frees up precious storage and relieves IT stress in buying and maintaining storage that may not be needed.
-For example, many workers download data to analyze in a spreadsheet, and each download is a redundant copy of existing data.
+For example, if many workers download data to analyze in a spreadsheet, each download is a redundant copy of existing data.

-Data silos discourage collaborative work
+4. Data silos discourage collaborative work

 Culture creates silos, and silos reinforce culture.
 Data-driven organizations are embracing collaboration as a powerful tool to find and leverage new insights.
 In order to encourage collaboration, departments need a way to share their data.
 When data is difficult or impossible to share, the ability to collaborate suffers.

-How to break down data silos
+How to break down data silos in 4 steps

-Develop a way to centralize data
+2. Develop a way to centralize data

 On-premises ETL tools